firstmoversadvantage/fma-ruby-on-rails-template/README.md

   - in atom, use `EDITOR="atom --wait" rails credentials:edit`
   - in vim, make sure it's up to date and use `EDITOR=vim rails credentials:edit`

 Enter your keys, save and exit.
 See config/credentials.example.yml for examples.
+See Keybase for master.key for this project.

 Set up locking strategy during configuration (https://github.com/plataformatec/devise/wiki/How-To:-Add-:lockable-to-Users).